Dowagiac Construction Projects

 We know construction can make things harder for a while.
 Roads might close.
 You might hear loud trucks and equipment.
 We want to tell you what's happening so you can plan your day and get where you need to go.

 This page shows you new and ongoing work we're doing around town.
 We update it often with new information.
 We want to hear from you too.
-If you have constructive feedback or questions, please call City Hall at 269.782.2195 or e-mail dpsdirector@dowagiac.org.
+If you have constructive feedback or questions, please call us at 269.782.8200 or e-mail dpwdirector@dowagiac.org.

 Lead Service Line Replacements